-5.2 Site-Specific Informed Consent Forms
+4.2 Site-Specific Informed Consent Forms

-A sample informed consent form (ICF) is provided in the MTN-028 study protocol.
+A sample informed consent form (ICF) is provided in the MTN-017 study protocol.
 Sites are responsible for adapting the sample as needed for local use.
-Local adaptation may include reformatting the consent forms in accordance with local IRB/EC requirements.
-Sites are responsible for following the procedures in the MTN Manual of Operations (MOP) Section 11.2 and the DAIDS Protocol Registration Manual when adapting site-specific ICFs.
-All must be reviewed and approved by MTN LOC (FHI 360) prior to IRB/EC submission.
-After regulatory approval is obtained, the approved ICF must be submitted to the DAIDS Protocol Registration Office (DAIDS PRO) prior to its initial use.
+Local adaptation may include reformatting the consent forms in accordance with local IRB/EC requirements, as well as translating the forms into applicable participant languages.
+Sites are responsible for following the procedures in the MTN Manual of Operations (MOP) Section 11.2 and the DAIDS Protocol Registration Manual when adapting and translating site-specific ICFs.
+All ICFs (English, translated, and back-translations) must be reviewed and approved by MTN LOC (FHI 360) prior to IRB/EC submission.
+After ethics approval, ICFs (English, translations, and back-translations) must be submitted to the DAIDS Protocol Registration Office (DAIDS PRO) prior to their initial use.

 Each site is responsible for preparing bulk supplies of their approved ICFs and only using the currently approved versions of the ICFs at all times during the study.
 It is recommended that all sites consider the use of color-coding or other techniques to ensure that the various study informed consent forms are easily distinguished and used appropriately.

-A system for tracking version control and approvals the ICF is also recommended.
-Upon receiving final IRB/EC and any other applicable regulatory approval(s) for an amendment to the informed consent form, sites should implement the consent form immediately and submit the updated version to DAIDS PRO per the timelines outlined in the protocol registration manual.
+Upon receiving final IRB/EC and any other applicable regulatory approval(s) for an amendment to the informed consent forms, sites should implement the consent forms immediately.

-5.3 SOP for Obtaining Informed Consent
+4.3 SOP for Obtaining Informed Consent

 As a condition for study activation, each site must establish an SOP for obtaining informed consent from potential study participants.
 At each site, the informed consent process will be conducted according to site SOPs.

 This SOP should minimally contain the elements listed below.

-- The minimum legal age to provide independent informed consent for research at the study site - Procedures for determining participant identity and age - Procedures for determining participant literacy. - Procedures for providing all information required for informed consent to the participant - Procedures for determining participant comprehension of the required information - Procedures to ensure that informed consent is obtained in a setting free of coercion and undue influence - Procedures for documenting the informed consent process - Storage locations for blank informed consent forms - Storage locations for completed informed consent forms - Procedures (e.g., color-coding) to ensure that different versions of the study informed consent forms are easily distinguished and used appropriately - · Procedures for implementing a change in the version of the informed consent form used
+- The minimum legal age to provide independent informed consent for research at the study site - Procedures for determining participant identity and age - Procedures for determining participant literacy.
+If the participant is not literate, s/he cannot enroll in this study - Procedures for providing all information required for informed consent to the participant - Procedures for determining participant comprehension of the required information - Procedures to ensure that informed consent is obtained in a setting free of coercion and undue influence

-- Staff training requirements - Staff responsibilities for all of the above (direct and supervisory) - QC/QA procedures related to the above (if not specified elsewhere)
+- Procedures for documenting the informed consent process - Storage locations for blank informed consent forms - Storage locations for completed informed consent forms - Procedures (e.g., color-coding) to ensure that different versions of the study informed consent forms are easily distinguished and used appropriately - Procedures for implementing a change in the version of the informed consent form used - Staff training requirements - Staff responsibilities for all of the above (direct and supervisory) - QC/QA procedures related to the above (if not specified elsewhere)

-5.4 Informed Consent for Screening and Enrollment
+4.4 Informed Consent for Screening and Enrollment

-Informed consent must be obtained before performing any "on-study" procedures at the Screening Visit.
+Informed consent must be obtained before performing any "on-study" procedures.
 For participants who do not consent to study participation, no procedures should be performed and no data that can be linked to the participant's name or other personal identifier(s) should be recorded.

-Informed consent should be reviewed with the participant at the Enrollment visit to ensure that the participant clearly understands all information and is still willing to participate in the study.
+The informed consent should be reviewed with the participant at the enrollment visit to ensure that the participant clearly understands all information and is still willing to participate in the study.
 Review of the informed consent must be documented in the participant's study files.

-An overview of the standardized approach to the informed consent process is provided in Figure 5-1.
+An overview of the standardized approach to the informed consent process is provided in Figure 4-1.
 Additional details related to key steps in the process are provided in the remainder of this section.

-5.4.1 Informed Consent for Specimen Storage and Possible Future Research Testing
+4.4.1 Informed Consent for Specimen Storage and Possible Future Research Testing